6 benefits from having a QA/BA in your development team

 - Contributing to a shared understanding between the development and product teams.

-The quality assurance and business analyst will help to analyze initial goals and needs, meticulously evaluate project requirements, support the design process, ask tons of questions, facilitate communication between all interested parties, and eventually test the implemented features.
+The quality assurance and business analyst will help to analyze initial goals and needs, meticulously evaluate product requirements, support the design process, ask tons of questions, facilitate communication between all interested parties, and eventually test the implemented features.

 Let’s assume that the team’s goal is to create a brand new product or enhance a solution already on the market.
 Above all else, what is expected from them is creative thinking and the ability to solve problems.
 Introducing a specialist to the team who can facilitate this process, knows techniques that will help the team dig deeper into the business objective, and at the same time remembers about crucial edge cases brings a lot of value to the general team effort.